deanone/outlier_detection/README.md

-This repo contains a native Python implementation of the outlier detection method proposed by Basu and Meckesheimer
+This repo contains a native Python implementation of the outlier detection method proposed by Basu and Meckesheimer:

 'Automatic outlier detection for time series: an application to sensor data'